Reusing Historical Structures: Longsdorf Barn

 Dismantling the barn frame.
 Each piece is numbered for reassembly.

-The additional larger new Douglass Fir frame on the left adds much needed space to the original antique frame on the right.
+The additional larger new Douglass Fir frame adds much needed space to the original smaller antique frame.

 The completed Amelita Mirolo Barn at Sunny 95 Park is enjoyed by the community for numerous events.
 Image from https://upperarlingtonoh.gov/city-facilities/amelita-mirolo-barn.